Podcasts

 - Jacobin

 - I first learned about The Jacobin Show on YouTube in 2019, after I read this article about why crowdfunding sucks.
 I was instantly hooked on their work, because it was the first time I found an active media outlet that took positions I agreed with.
-A few years later, I find myself disagreeing with some hosts' positions, and no longer listen to every show uploaded there.
-But Jacobin is still far more palatable than mainstream media outlets, which present news through a neoliberal lens identical to virtually every other popular outlet.
+I no longer listen to every show they upload, due to a mix of time constraint and disinterest.
+But they're still more palatable than mainstream media outlets, which present news through a neoliberal lens that I find increasingly abhorrent over time.

 - This Is Revolution